riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Q3.
 CustomerWithMaxNumberOfOrders: Create a query that determines the customer who has placed the maximum number of orders.\
 Q4.
 Create a table with three columns: a city name, number of customers and suppliers   from that city.\
 Q5.
-Show the unitprice of the 3 most expensive products in each category.
+Show the unitprice of the 3 most expensive products in each category.\
+Q6.
+Which companies buy seafood but not dairy?